Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Results and discussion

 Correlation between the parameters involved in temporal and spectral analysis are shown in Fig.~\ref{gx339_qpo_spectra_correlation} and Fig.~\ref{exo1846_qpo_spectra_correlation}.
-An interesting result is the relationship between the photon index ($\Gamma$) and the QPO frequency ($f_{\rm QPO}$).
-The results we get from both sources share the same tendency, as shown in the bottom panels of Fig.~\ref{gx339_qpo_spectra_correlation} and Fig.~\ref{exo1846_qpo_spectra_correlation}.
-There is a strong positive correlation between $f_{\rm QPO}$ and $\Gamma$ of the power-law in the beginning which flattens or starts reversing at the highest values of the $f_{\rm QPO}$.
+An interesting result is the relationship between the photon index ($\Gamma$) and $f_{\rm QPO}$.
+The results from both sources exhibit the same tendency, as shown in the bottom panels of Fig.~\ref{gx339_qpo_spectra_correlation} and Fig.~\ref{exo1846_qpo_spectra_correlation}.
+There is a significant positive correlation between $\Gamma$ and $f_{\rm QPO}$ initially, which flattens or starts reversing at the highest values of the $f_{\rm QPO}$.
 The turnoff in the correlation is not apparent in \srcg, while it is evident in \srce\ (around $\Gamma \sim 2.7$).
-A similar kind of correlation have been reported in a number of other LMXBs (e.g., \citealt{Vignarca2003}; \citealt{Titarchuk2004}; \citealt{Titarchuk2009}; \citealt{Furst2016}). \citet{Titarchuk2004} introduced the transition layer (TL) model to explain the observed correlations.
+A similar correlation have been reported in a number of other LMXBs (e.g., \citealt{Vignarca2003}; \citealt{Titarchuk2004}; \citealt{Titarchuk2009}; \citealt{Furst2016}). \citet{Titarchuk2004} introduced the transition layer (TL) model to explain the observed correlations.
 The TL model depicts how the QPOs related to the corona properties (e.g., the size, optical depth, temperature and spectral index), and predicts the correlation between photon index and QPO frequency.
-The results we get are in good agreement with the model's predictions, except for the observations of \srce\ with $f_{\rm QPO} > 5.18$, where a negative correlation between $f_{\rm QPO}$ and $\Gamma$ appears.
+The results we get are in significant agreement with the predictions of model, except for the observations of \srce\ with $f_{\rm QPO} > 5.18$~Hz, where a negative correlation between $f_{\rm QPO}$ and $\Gamma$ appears.
 A universal explanation of this correlation between $\Gamma$ and $f_{\rm QPO}$ is still missing.